ScarletCatalie/ScarletCatalie.github.io/_posts/2018-08-07-can-androids-pray-post-mortem-one.md

 date: 2018-08-07
 ---

-*Can Androids Pray?* I'm not sure we  ever answered that.
-You'll have to buy the game to find out.
+*Can Androids Pray?* I'm sure they can try.

-What I did manage was to develop, exhibit and release the largest game of my career.
-One month after release, and the sales are finally slowing down.
-So is my life, frankly.
-This year's been dominated by shows, exhibits, and nights throwing this game in front of an audience.
+It's one month since Xalavier, Priscilla and I launched our mecha existential dread-fest.
+The sales are finally slowing down (so is my life, frankly) but this has been the largest game release of my career.
+I'm blown away by the response.

 The reception has been wild.
 The stress has been real.
 I'm beyond proud of what the three of us accomplished.